75 Kihapai

 No analysis available

-This feature is directly confirmed in multiple remarks.
-The building pool is repeatedly described as a saltwater pool, which is strong public evidence for a saltwater system.
+This feature is explicitly confirmed in the public remarks.
+The pool is repeatedly described as a saltwater pool, which is strong direct evidence.

 5 of 6 current MLS listings list washer/dryer in inclusions and at least two separate public remarks explicitly state an in-unit washer and dryer ('this home includes ... a washer and dryer', 'Your own washer and dryer provide added ease and convenience').
 One listing describes a dedicated washer/dryer area on the ground floor and another mentions a covered area with a top-load washer, so evidence is consistent across multiple agents that some units offer in-unit laundry.